prodesigner21/fintrust/README.md

 # fintrust
 A fintech website

-Sure, here's an updated README text for a single-page website with those sections:

 This is a  website for a fintech company showcasing its features, partners, benefits, testimonials, and FAQs.
 The website is built using HTML and CSS.